How to Get Clear on What You Believe After Leaving Religion

 4. Modify beliefs that need modification.

 Any beliefs you still find meaning in but whose meaning has changed will have to be changed.
-But, again, this process will take time as you uncover your authentic beliefs, so don’t rush it.
+But, again, this process can take time as you uncover your authentic beliefs, so don’t rush it.

 5. Explore other forms of spirituality or belief systems.

 You can also look at other ways of practicing the belief system you’re familiar with.
 It was through reading books on other ways of practicing Christianity that I became clear on some of my own beliefs.
+I don’t think I could have made the transition from being deeply religious to being spiritual without that bridge.

 6. Practice what you believe every day.